connorb023/Project-1-Trivia-Quiz/README.md

 * More categories
 * Selectable question lengths
 * Different answersing options: fill in the blank, truth or false, image selector

-# Known Issues
-Known issues will be here and continue to be updated